 (published by the University of Chicago) and Webster's Ninth New Collegiate

 Dictionary.
 Of course, you may refer to past EPs.

 For a feature article, your submission should be 2,000 to 3,000 words long.
 For a department, you should aim for 1,500 to 2,000 words.
 Use targeted yet creative headlines, and use subheads to break up long sections of text.

 As the author, you are responsible for the facts in the article you submit.
 Electric Perspectives makes every effort to verify them, but we ask that you check dates, spelling of names and technical words, and quotations.

 Your manuscript should include a title, byline with author biography, subheads, and figures and illustrations (if necessary) on separate pages at the end.
 Please refer to tables and illustrations in text as well.
 Include source documentation only if necessary, and incorporate the substance of endnotes in the main text.

 If you have information that does not fit your article but that has topical interest for the reader, please submit it as a sidebar.
 We also will consider your high-resolution photographs or illustrations.
 If we use them, we will publish the credit line you provide.

 Electric Perspectives retains all rights to published articles.
 We also reserve the right to edit articles to meet the needs of the magazine’s audience, editorial style, and space requirements and to illustrate them as we see fit.

 To Submit Your Manuscript

-You also can e-mail a letter of inquiry and a 1-page abstract of your
+We prefer to receive manuscripts electronically as a Word file attached to an email.
+You also may email a letter of inquiry and a one-page abstract of your proposed article.